Commentary

 Al Cross

-Al Cross (@ruralj) is a retired professor emeritus of journalism at the University of Kentucky School of Journalism.
-His opinions are his own.
+Al Cross (Twitter @ruralj) is a professor in the University of Kentucky School of Journalism and Media and director emeritus of its Institute for Rural Journalism.
+His opinions are his own, not UK’s.
 He was the longest-serving political writer for the Louisville Courier Journal (1989-2004) and national president of the Society of Professional Journalists in 2001-02.
 He joined the Kentucky Journalism Hall of Fame in 2010.
-The NKyTribune is the home for his commentary which is offered to other publications with appropriate credit.

 MORE FROM AUTHOR